Optimized image alt text (also referred to as alternative text), image title text, and image file names are all part of good image optimization.

 When using the img element, specify a short text alternative with the alt attribute.
 Note.
 The value of this attribute is referred to as “alt text.”

 When an image contains words that are important to understanding the content, the alt text should include those words.
 This will allow the alt text to play the same function on the page as the image.
 Note that it does not necessarily describe the visual characteristics of the image itself but must convey the same meaning as the image.

-The image title text attribute is an attribute that is used to provide additional information about the image.
+Image title text is an attribute used to provide additional information about the image.
 That being said, the image title is not used for search ranking, so it is not quite as important to optimize for.